Philadelphia Car Accident Attorney

 When an errant driver on the road does something unexpected, other motorists need to react quickly to avoid a collision.
 If a car accident does occur, injuries and property damage can produce great stress and anxiety in the victims.
-Contact our seasoned Norristown car accident lawyers if you have been injured in a car accident.
+Contact a seasoned Philadelphia car accident attorney if you have been injured in a car accident.

 Although the ongoing Coronavirus (COVID-19) pandemic reduced traffic on the roads by at least 16 percent in 2020, according to the National Highway Traffic Safety Administration (NHTSA), the number of people who died in car accidents actually jumped up to 42,060, an increase by eight percent from 2019, marking the first increase in four years, according to the National Safety Council (NSC).
 In the same NSC report, released in 2021, the estimate for injuries from the countywide car accidents in 2020 is $4.8 million.